How to Get Permanent Residency in Germany Through Marriage? A Complete Guide for German PR

 What are the interview questions for permanent residency in Germany?

 If you get divorced, even during the process of applying for German permanent residency based on marriage or spouse, it would affect your case.
 You would likely receive a negative decision because you were applying based on your marriage to a German citizen or EU national who resides in Germany with proper residency.
-If you get divorced during the application process, there are high chances of receiving a negative decision for your German PR.
+So with divorce, you will lose this right eventually.

 Disclaimer